 Welcome to the Mississippi Ethics Commission

-The Ethics Commission also enforces the Open Meetings Act and the Public Records Act.
+The Ethics Commission also enforces the Open Meetings Act and the Public Records Act through a complaint process.
 The Ethics Commission issues advisory opinions and civil penalties under the Campaign Finance Law.
-Details are provided via the links below.

-All elected and appointed officials and employees of state, county, district and municipal government in Mississippi come under the authority of the Ethics Commission.
-The commission and its staff are committed to helping public servants comply with the law and ensuring the highest standards of governmental integrity for the people of Mississippi.
+All elected and appointed officials and employees of state, county, district and municipal government in Mississippi are subject to at least one of these laws.
+The commission and its staff are committed to helping public servants comply with the law and ensuring the highest standards of governmental integrity and transparency for the people of Mississippi.